fgnt/pb_chime5/README.md

 # pb_chime5: Front-End Processing for the CHiME-5 Dinner Party Scenario [\[pdf\]](http://spandh.dcs.shef.ac.uk/chime_workshop/papers/CHiME_2018_paper_boeddecker.pdf)

 This repository includes all components of the CHiME-5 front-end presented by Paderborn University on the CHiME-5 workshop [PB2018CHiME5].
-Using the baseline backend provided by the challenge organizers on the data enhanced with this multi-array front-end a WER of 60.89 % was achieved on the development set.
+Using the baseline backend provided by the challenge organizers on the data enhanced with this multi-array front-end using the default parameters which differ slightly from the original paper a WER of 60.89 % was achieved on the development set.
 In combination with an acoustic model presented by the RWTH Aachen this multi-array front-end achieved the third best results during the challenge with 54.56 % on the development and 55.30 % on the evaluation set.
 A later cooperation with Hitachi led to WER of 39.94 % on the development and 41.64 % on the evaluation set, using the multi-array front-end presented in this repository.